-Pro-tip: Don’t limit yourself to improving a list of ten plants by adding more to the list.
+Pro-tip: Don’t limit yourself to improving a list of nine plants by adding more to the list.
 It might look better at first glance, but in reality, your new content adds nothing of substantial value to your audience.

 Method 2: Identify content in your niche with the most number of social shares using Ahrefs’ Content Explorer.

 Ahrefs’ Content Explorer helps you discover and analyze top-performing content in your niche.
-You can sort results by organic traffic, social shares, referring domains, domain rating, and traffic value.
+You can sort results by organic traffic, social shares, referring domains, Domain Rating, and traffic value.

 In the examples below, let’s use “hangover food” as the keyword.
 Next, were’ going to find out which related content has the highest number of total social shares and referring domains.

 Content Explorer -> In Title -> Sort by Total Shares